KingdomStudiosIO/docs/learn/faq.md

 ### How do I know if my Hero is good?

 We think that every hero is valuable to someone!
 But different heroes' classes and stat combinations may lend themselves to certain activities, whether particular quests, professions, or PVP.
-Look to see if your hero's boosted stats (in green or purple) align with their chosen profession (in green) or their [class/subclass's associated stats](https://docs.google.com/spreadsheets/d/1jfG6E6otW1V6ZLQycF5DumoBr\_LrpQaz7cTmDPpwV2s/edit#gid=785443787) (Google Docs link).
+Look to see if your hero's boosted stats (in green, blue, or purple) align with their chosen profession (in green) or their [class/subclass's associated stats](https://docs.google.com/spreadsheets/d/1jfG6E6otW1V6ZLQycF5DumoBr\_LrpQaz7cTmDPpwV2s/edit#gid=785443787) (Google Docs link).

 Certain classes, professions, rarities, and visual attributes may also be more desirable to players depending on their playstyle.

-### What are the Green/Purple stats on my Hero?
+### What are the Green/Blue/Purple stats on my Hero?

 Each hero's genes give it a boost to two stats, and make it naturally inclined toward one profession.
-These are shown in green on the back of the Hero card.
-If the two stat boosts are for the same stat, it will be shown in purple.
+Stat boosts are shown in green and blue on the back of the Hero card.
+If the two stat boosts are both for the same stat, it will be shown in purple.

 There are two kinds of stat boosts, and every hero has one of each:

-* A one-time +2 bonus to that stat number
+* A one-time +2 bonus to that stat number (green)
-* An ongoing +2% bonus to increase that stat when the hero levels up
+* An ongoing +2% bonus to the hero's Primary Growth Stat Value and +4% bonus to their Secondary Growth Stat Value (blue).
+These values increase the likelihood that stat will increase when the hero levels up.

-Heroes will receive a bonus when doing profession quests that match their profession gene.
+Heroes will receive a bonus (~10%) when doing profession quests that match their profession gene (green).

 ### How do Professions work?